Webinar: How AI Agents Are Transforming Sales Compensation Management | Wednesday, July 22

 - Recruitment: Recruiters and talent acquisition specialists often have OTE structures where their variable pay is linked to the number of successful placements they make.

-- Executive Leadership: C-level executives and other senior leaders frequently have a significant portion of their compensation tied to achieving company-wide performance goals, such as revenue targets, profitability, or market share growth.
+- Executive Leadership: C-level executives and other senior leaders frequently have a significant portion of their incentive plan tied to achieving company-wide performance goals.

 On-Target Earnings is far more than just jargon on a job post.
 It is a strategic compensation philosophy that, when structured and communicated properly, creates a powerful alignment between individual ambition and corporate success.
 For employees, it offers a clear path to higher earnings, and for employers, it provides a compelling lever to attract, retain, and motivate your sales team.
 The key to making it work lies in setting realistic goals, ensuring complete transparency in calculations, and choosing the right balance between security and incentive.